LeonardoCCipriano/leonardoCCipriano/README.md

 A software developer who is also passionate about user interface design.

-<b>Technologies</b><br>
+Technologies</b><br>
-iOS Development with Swift, MVVM, UIKit & ViewCode, RxSwift, Clean Architecture, SwiftUI & Combine, CoreData.
+<b>iOS Development with Swift, MVVM, UIKit & ViewCode, RxSwift, Clean Architecture, SwiftUI & Combine, CoreData.<br>
-User Interface Design
+User Interface Design and User Experience.<br>
-Web Design with Elementor and
+Web Design with Elementor and<br>
 Chat Bot with Python.

-I try to apply good practices of accessibility and semantics in projects.
+<b>I try to apply good practices of accessibility and semantics in projects.</b>

 <p><b>